mbb10324/react-figura/README.md

 ___

-FiguraLabel: This component is used within input components to set a label above the input field.
+`FiguraLabel`: This component is used within input components to set a label above the input field.

-- Customize with: 'labelStyle'.
+Example usage:

 ```jsx
     <FiguraName>